TheWannabeCoder92/pacman-turtle-python/episodes/episode09/README.md

 We replace the default shapes with custom images and add game audio to enhance the player experience.

 ### 🛠️ What’s covered:
-- Loading and registering custom shapes for Pac-Man and enemies
+- Loading and registering custom shapes for Pac-Man and enemies.
-- Updating the player and enemy appearances using image assets
+- Updating the player and enemy appearances using image assets.
 - Adding sound effects for:
   - Game start
   - Pellet collection
   - Player death
-- Playing audio clips at the right moments during gameplay
+- Playing audio clips at the right moments during gameplay.

 By the end of this episode, the game not only plays well — it *looks* and *sounds* like a real arcade experience.
 Congratulations on completing the full Pac-Man in Python series!